EVs parked outside country estate in the UK.

 UK's most popular electric cars in 2025: Top 10

-Tesla has retained its dominance in the UK electric car market for 2025, according to the latest data from the Society of Motor Manufacturers and Traders (SMMT).
+Tesla retained its dominance in the UK electric car market for 2025, according to the latest data from the Society of Motor Manufacturers and Traders (SMMT).

 Full registration figures for the year have been released, showing that the number of cars Tesla registered is a long way ahead of competitors from Audi, Ford, BMW and Skoda.